taystantim/taylaportfolio/README.md

 ##### Forecast and Prediction Intervals

-The gas prices for the next ten weeks were forecasted using the seasonal arima model.
+The gas prices for the next ten weeks were forecasted using the seasonal ARIMA model.
 The next 10 weeks are the 26th week to the 35th week of 2010.
 The figure 7 includes a 95% and 90% prediction interval that is a range of plausible values for gas price in these 10 weeks.
-Due to the double differencing the forecasts follow the recent trend in the data.
 The large and quickly increasing prediction intervals show that the gas prices could increasing or decreasing at any time.

 ![Alt text](images/gas12.png)